Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Approach

 \section{Approach}

-As illustrated in Fig.~\ref{fig:illustration}, ViTST consists of two steps: (1) transform multivariate time series into a concatenated line graph image; (2) utilize the vision transformer as an image classifier for the classification task.
+As illustrated in Fig.~\ref{fig:illustration}, ViTST consists of two main steps: (1) transforming multivariate time series into a concatenated line graph image, and (2) utilizing a pre-trained vision transformer as an image classifier for the classification task.
 To begin with, we present some basic notations and problem formulation.